paulfryer/continuous-training/README.md

 Steps to use this project:

 1) Download and install the [base-resources.json](https://raw.githubusercontent.com/paulfryer/continuous-training/master/base-resources.json) cloud formation template.
 This will build out the base resources for the project, which consist of:
-  a.
-Kinesis Firehoses for entities extracted and items.
+1. Kinesis Firehoses for entities extracted and items.
-  b.
-Glue crawlers for items, entities, and index data.
+2. Glue crawlers for items, entities, and index data.
-  c.
-Roles for Sagemaker.
+3. Roles for Sagemaker.
-  d.
-S3 bucket.
+4. S3 bucket.

 This project uses [Diffbot](https://www.diffbot.com/get-started/) for text extraction from HTML, so you'll need to get a Diffbot Token.
 This project uses [Alpha Vantage](https://www.alphavantage.co/support/#api-key) for stock prices, so you'll need to get a API Key from them too.